 How do I join the makerspace?

 All Washington University students, faculty, and staff are welcome to join the makerspace.
-You must complete an online orientation and sign up for an in-person walk through to get access.
+You must complete an online orientation to get access.

 How do I get access to the equipment?

 Many tools and equipment are available for use once you complete your general orientation.

 To get access to the 3D printers, laser cutter, band saw, and drill press, you must complete further training.

 How much does it cost to 3D print?

 It costs $0.25/10 gram increment to print in PLA or PETG on the Prusa and Lulzbot printers.
 This means that if you have a 24 g print, you will be charged $0.75.
 Contact us for a price estimate if you would like to use a different type of filament on the Lulzbot printer.
 If there is a print error due to user error (not printer error), you will be charged for used filament.

 It costs $0.25/ml for gray or clear resin used on the Form 3 printer.
 If you have a failed print and we have to clean the resin tank, you will be charged an extra $7.50 for lost resin.

 How do I submit a 3D print job?

 Due to COVID-19, users are submitting 3D print jobs remotely.
 This reduces the number of visits that members need to make.
 When the job is completed, you will come to the Makerspace to pick it up.
 Before submitting any 3D print job, complete the online 3D printer training for the printer you wish to use and download the appropriate software to your personal device (PC or Mac).
 When you have completed the training and sliced your part, you may submit your print job by clicking here.